 Under current law, a defendant has an absolute right to bail if the custody time limits have expired and otherwise ordinarily a right to bail unless there is sufficient reason not to grant it.
 Any person accused of committing a crime is presumed innocent until proven guilty in a court of law.
 Therefore a person charged with a crime, should not be denied freedom unless there is a good reason.
 The main reasons for refusing bail are that the defendant is accused of an imprison-able offence and there are substantial grounds for believing that the defendant would:

 - Abscond, or

-- Commit further offences while still on bail, or
+- Commit further offenses while still on bail, or

 - Interfere with witnesses.

 The court should take into account:

-- The nature and seriousness of the offence or default (and the probable method of dealing with the defendant for it),
+- The nature and seriousness of the offense or default (and the probable method of dealing with the defendant for it),

 - The character, antecedents, associations and community ties of the defendant,